Rolling Sands

 Mechanism

 Management actions required to recover the grassland state include the removal of sand sagebrush to levels of approximately 10 percent canopy cover.
 Prescription fire might not be an option due to the lack of a fine fuel load.
 Chemical treatment of sand sagebrush is an option.
-Precaution and care should be taken when attempting this treatment method.
+Precautions and care should be taken when attempting this treatment method.
 The residual ecosystem properties, such as seed sources, species composition, nutrient content, and hydrologic properties, greatly influence the rate and probability of successful restoration and the management required for restoration pathways.
 Recommendations include a consultation and field evaluation prior to undertaking restoration activities.
 This restoration activity needs more field investigation and documentation.

 Mechanism

 This transition is triggered by a management action as opposed to a natural event.
 Mechanical tillage is the event that contributes directly to the loss of state resilience and is the result in a shift between the shrub state and the tillage state.
-Ecological structure and function has been compromised.
+Ecological structure and function have been compromised.
 The effects of tillage include changes in soil structure, aggregate stability, bulk density, nutrient availability, plant cover, hydrologic function, and temperature.

 This alternative state should be tested through long-term observation of ecosystem behavior and repeated application of conservation and restoration practices.
 This state should be re-evaluated and refined continually.